Find Affordable College Courses

 20 Yearly Graduations

 Simmons University is the 7th most popular school in the nation for students seeking a graduate certificate in library science.
 Each year, around 6,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $41,872 per year, while in-state graduate students, on average, pay $21,384 per year.
-During the 2020-2021 academic year, 20 people received their graduate certificate in library science from Simmons.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+The average in-state tuition for full-time undergraduates is $44,208 per year, while in-state graduate students, on average, pay $28,500 per year.
+During the most recent year for which we have data, 20 people received their graduate certificate in library science from Simmons.
+Of these students, 85% were women and 15% were members of underrepresented racial-ethnic groups.
+Those who complete their graduate certificate in library science at Simmons University make a median salary of 48,329.

 #8